vir-k01/aceflow/README.md

 Example usage:

+Refer to the Jupyter Notebooks in the examples folder of this repo.

+Quick Start:
 Say we want to train an ACE potential for the Ba-Ti-O composition space, and we already have some precomputed data, stored in a dataframe or a dict and certain structures (say of an interface or a defect) we want the potential to be trained on for whatever downstream usecase for the potential.
 To train with jobflow:
 ```
 from aceflow.flows.trainer import ProductionACEMaker